decodoku/A_Game_to_Benchmark_Quantum_Computers/README.md

 ### Intro

 This game is designed to run on any and all prototype devices capable of universal quantum computation.
 The better the device, the better the game will run.
-This therefore allows a simple and accessible way to asses and compare these prototypes.
+This therefore allows a simple and accessible way to assess and compare these prototypes.

 ![alt text](https://github.com/decodoku/A_Game_to_Benchmark_Quantum_Computers/blob/master/example_ibmqx5.png)